City of Nanaimo marks National Truth and Reconciliation Day : My Coast Now

 A series of free public events are scheduled this weekend as the City of Nanaimo gets ready to recognize the National Day for Truth and Reconciliation.

-According to the city, the event will be hosted from 10 a.m. to 4 p.m. at three separate locations scattered across the region, each with their own events.
+According to the city, the event will be hosted from 10 a.m. to 4 p.m. at three separate locations scattered across the region, each with its own events.

 The city says for the past two years they have worked closely with the Snuneymuxw First Nations and Nanaimo-Ladysmith Public Schools to plan and host events to remember survivors of the residential schools.